yggdrasil75/Gigagrid/README.md

 Negative Prompt Replace: you can use "n prompt replace" or "negative prompt replace" (with negative allowing 1-9 similar to normal.)

+Output Scaling: much like the outwidth/outheight parameters, this will scale the image based on the float you input using lanczos.

+OTF caching: Using caching, the startup time of the script has been significantly improved.

+Colored logging: errors are sent to STDERR as well. this isnt that important though.

+Cleaner application of models and such: vae and model parameters were changing what was selected and then attempting to revert. this now just sets it for that prompt.

+Checks for ymls in txt2img grids output, the "grids" output, and the img2img grids output folders. place your yml anywhere. (well, at least more places)

+Cleaned up path setting: now if you are on linux, it displays \\.
+If you are on Windows, it displays /.

+Fixes the Style bug: you can now have multiple styles in a grid on different axes without it freaking out.

 # Stable Diffusion Infinity Grid Generator

 ![img](github/megagrid_ref.png)